SoyDanielRomero/cute-atm/README.md

-# Holy Grail Layout React App 👨‍💻
+# Cute ATM React App 👨‍💻

 This exercise is developed during the course at Mit xPro to get a certificate as a Profesional Full Stack Developer.
 It consists of creating a simple ATM App with React and Babel to get more knowledge about CRUD, useStates, and other React properties.